GDhir/Project_Order_Manager/README.md

 Additionally, the application also supports cancellation of and printing of the orders placed earlier.

 The application comes with a built in small compiler which parses each individual order and throws exception when the order is invalid.
+The orders are matched on the buy and sell side based on Price-Time priority.
+As soon as a matching order is found on the buy or sell side for a received order on the sell or buy side, the trade is executed by the executor and orders within the datasets are updated.

 ## Software Architecture Highlights: